 Government schemes for first-time home buyers and existing homeowners

-There are a number of government schemes to help you buy a home such as Help to Buy, Right to Buy, Shared Ownership, and more.
-Find out more about these affordable housing schemes and how to apply.
+Several government schemes can help you buy a home.
+These include Help to Buy, Right to Buy and Shared Ownership.
+Read this article to find out more about them and how to apply.

 - Help to Buy